Monday, September 28, 2009

 It wasn't until after the death of Alexander the Great that impact was felt on Western Civilization.
 His empire fell immediately considering it was too diverse and massive for the Macedonian monarchy to control.
 It was sectioned off piece by piece and given to his generals.

-Greek city states that Alexander had founded were embedded with Greek cultures of the region.
+Greek city states, which Alexander had founded, were embedded with Greek cultures of the region.
 Therefore, the Eastern cultures influenced the Greeks, with the advent of mystery religions.
-The spreading of cultural ideals, arts, language, philosophy, and science is truly the legacy that Alexander left.

 Art and Culture